It’s been a frustrating afternoon for Andrew Rubin, a 49-year-old English professor whose right hand operates like a human Swiss army knife.

 “I began to think of limbs as replaceable parts.
 My hand didn’t work, so I could get a better hand.
 But the hand is so much more complicated.”

 Rubin’s journey to becoming a bionic man started 15 years ago, after his first year as a tenure-track professor at Georgetown University.
 That summer, he fell sick with something that felt like a bad flu.
 For months, doctors could find nothing wrong with him, until he collapsed with internal organ failure.

-After years of discomfort, Rubin decided to have his lower leg amputated in 2017, and was fitted with a prosthesis.
+After the amputation, Rubin was fitted with a prosthesis.
 He felt more mobile, able to walk and exercise more.

 Then came the decision to do the same with his hand, which had been paralyzed for nearly a decade because of the infection.
 Unlike a soldier returning from combat or accident victim emerging from a crash, Rubin had to arrive at a mental state where he would voluntarily undergo a second amputation.

 “I began to think of limbs as replaceable parts,” Rubin says.
 “My hand didn’t work, so I could get a better hand.
 But the hand is so much more complicated.
 It’s the most complicated part of the body.
 It’s almost a work of art.”